ENGINEERED COATING SOLUTIONS: ADDING MORE VALUE, OPTIMIZING PERFORMANCE

 Superior fusing of a wear coating results in a much stronger coating bond and, ultimately, increased wear component performance and durability.
 Combining Fisher Barton’s patented MARBAIN® base material with FluxFuse combines the best of the materials and coatings worlds, offering a world of new opportunities for longer life and improved performance.

-A TST proprietary post coating heat treatment done in controlled atmosphere to promote coating diffusion into the coated component to create a metallurgical bond and promote diffusion within the coating almost eliminate coating porosity.
+A TST proprietary post-coating heat treatment done in controlled atmosphere to promote coating diffusion into the coated component to create a metallurgical bond and promote diffusion within the coating to almost eliminate coating porosity.
 The FUSION bonded coating with its tenacious metallurgical bond can withstand high impact, and the high-density coating provides enhanced wear and corrosion resistance.